 Squirt boat (kayak) is the slower, smoother and more graceful element of the sport where kayakers paddle super low volume kayaks and perform fluid and graceful moves above and below the water surface.
 In competitions squirt boat kayakers gain points for smooth control during their 60 sec choreographed routines.
 Points are awarded for each different rotation, and additional bonus points awarded for how deep and long they can keep their boat under the water in a mystery move.

 The SCA Freestyle Committee hold regular monthly freestyle sessions at Pinkston, for members and non-members to practice and improve their skills.
 Get support and tips from your peers or more structured coaching, depending on what you want.
 The sessions are flexible, friendly and you can go every month or just when it suits you!
 Price to attend is £5 for members, and £10 for non-members.
-For more information and to find the date of the next session visit the calendar or Facebook group.
+For more information visit the Facebook group.